Keratoconus Specialist Ft. Worth – Dallas, Texas

 The Patient’s Guide to Keratoconus, written by Dr. Richard Driscoll, a keratoconus specialist with over 30 years of experience, is an excellent resource for patients with keratoconus.
 This guide contains information every patient with keratoconus should know.
 It answers the most common questions patients ask our keratoconus specialists.
 We have written this informational guide because well-informed patients make better healthcare decisions.
 It is our goal for our patients to know as much as possible about keratoconus.
 Here are a few highlights of what is inside.

 - What are the keratoconus treatments available to me?

 - Will the new scleral contact lenses help me?

 - What treatment options are available?

 - What are the Pros and Cons of the many different treatment options?

 - What are the risks and benefits of surgery?

 - What research is being done in keratoconus?

 How Do I Learn More?

-We offer complementary keratoconus treatment consults to help patients decide if they may benefit from scleral contacts.
-You can schedule your free consultation online with Dr. Driscoll at either our Colleyville or Keller/Southlake Location.
+We offer complimentary keratoconus treatment consults to help patients decide if they may benefit from scleral contacts.
+You can schedule your free consultation online with Dr. Driscoll at either our Colleyville or Keller/Southlake locations.
 We can also schedule your appointment by calling 817.416.0333.